Military Divorce Attorney | Orlando

 Attorneys Who Care About Resolving Matters with Compassion

-The Huffington Post reported that up to 38 percent of soldiers suffer from negative psychological problems.
-From Post Traumatic Stress Disorder (PTSD) and traumatic brain injuries to depression, anxiety, and substance abuse, many servicemembers are the victims of a strenuous job under the most traumatic and stressful situations imaginable.
-We help spouses of servicemembers settle divorces as compassionately as possible, and always put the best interests of the children and our clients first.
-Similarly, we understand the demands of the military and strive to help our servicemember clients gain custody and visitation rights over their children, as well as to help accomplish their other wishes pertaining to support and asset division.
+Many soldiers suffer from negative psychological problems.
+Post Traumatic Stress Disorder (PTSD) and traumatic brain injuries to depression, anxiety, and substance abuse cause many issues.
+Military men are the victims of a demanding profession.
+They work under the most intense conditions imaginable.
+At Aubrey Law, we help spouses and service members settle divorces peacefully.
+We always prioritize the interests of the children over the spouses.
+Similarly, we understand the demands of the military.
+At Aubrey Law, we strive to help our military clients gain custody and visitation rights.
+Our military divorce attorneys will help you in your case.

 Retirement Benefits for Non-Servicemember Spouses

-The spouses of servicemembers may be entitled to retirement benefits paid directly to them via the government if they meet certain criteria, such as if:
+The spouses of service members may be entitled to retirement benefits.
+These are paid directly to them via the government if they meet certain criteria:

-- They were married to a servicemember for 10 or more years; and
+- They were married to a servicemember for 10 years or more

 - Their spouse was in the military for at least 10 years of your marriage.

-Contact a Professional Orlando Military Divorce Attorney Today
+Contact Professional Orlando Military Divorce Attorney at Aubrey Law

-Military divorce cases are often much more complicated than civilian divorces.
-Even if both parties are willing to work through a collaborative divorce and both want to end the relationship on good terms, an attorney is still necessary.
-The military divorce attorneys of Sperling Ducker PLC are knowledgeable in all areas of both military and civilian divorce cases and are here to help today.
-Contact our Orlando law offices today by phone or email to schedule a consultation.
+Typically, military divorce cases are more complicated than civilian divorces.
+An attorney is still necessary even if both parties are willing to work through a collaborative divorce.
+Also regardless of if they want to end on good terms.
+The military divorce attorneys of Aubrey Law are knowledgeable in all areas of both military and civilian divorce cases.